emuro/gene_length/README.md

 # The emergence of eukaryotes as an evolutionary algorithmic phase transition

-This repository contains the data and programs needed to reproduce the results reported in our article.
-Here, it is also described how to obtain the annotations from public repositories used in this work.
+This repository contains the data and code needed to reproduce the results reported in our paper.
+We also describe how to obtain the annotations from public repositories used in this work.

 **README.md** guides you all over this repository. **The structure of this repository is the next:**
  - **main_tables** needed to reproduce the main figures.
         - **suppl_tables** for the supplementary material.
-        - **suppl_tables__extra** contains some extra data that can be helpful (ie. taxonomical ids).
+        - **suppl_tables__extra** contains some extra data that can be helpful (i.e. taxonomical ids).

- - **main_work** contains the programs needed to reproduce the main results.
+ - **main_work** contains the code needed to reproduce the main results.
-        - **suppl_work**, where the programs for the supplementary material are.
+        - **suppl_work**, where the code for the supplementary material is.
-        - **suppl_work__extra**, where some extra programs that complement the supplementary material are.
+        - **suppl_work__extra**, where some extra code that complement the supplementary material is.

-- **gl_lib**  contains libs used by programs of this repository
+- **gl_lib**  contains libraries of code used in this repository
 ---
 ### Data: the annotations were downloaded from public repositories